 Art therapists seek to give individuals serenity by enriching their self-expression through the creation of art, and they work in a variety of settings.
 A graduate degree at minimum must be earned to become an art therapist.
 Certification and post-education experience are mandatory.

 Artists who also have a deep interest in psychology might consider an art therapy career.
 Art therapists help patients deal with problems through the creation of art.
-Most art therapists have at least a bachelor's degree, and most employers prefer to hire certified art therapists.
+Most art therapists have a master's degree, and most employers prefer to hire certified art therapists.
 Some states require art therapists to be licensed.

 |Other Requirements||Certification preferred; state licensure may be required|

 |Median Salary (2015)*||$45,890 for recreational therapists|

 Art therapists lead their clients through a variety of art activities in order to improve clients' self-esteem, physical health and mental well-being.
 They believe that creating art can help people cope with problems that contribute to emotional, mental and physical issues.
 According to the Health Professions Network, art therapists employ a combination of studio art, psychotherapy and counseling to guide their clients toward a healthier outlook on life (www.healthpronet.org).
 Clients sculpt, sketch, paint and create other unique works of art during their sessions with a licensed art therapist.

 - Dance Therapist